mcaimi/python-authenticator/README.md

 In the JSON body, a few parameters are needed:

   - "account": this is the account name (username, email, ecc)
   - "type": The type of the token to be computed.
-Only TOTP is currently supported.
+Only TOTP is currently supported. "totp" is standard RFC, "totp_google" is the google "base32 encoded" variant.
   - "account_type": this is used to display an icon in the GUI.
 I have icons for Google, GitHub and Amazon.
   - "shared_secret": The key that is given to the user by the service provider.
 KEEP IT SAFE.